Physiq Macro Calculator

-Get personalized calorie and macro targets based on your body, goal, and diet strategy.
+Get personalized calorie and macro targets based on your body stats, goal, activity level, and eating style.

 USDA Food Database